Bob Baldwin (musician): Radio career

-Between 1978-1980, Baldwin discovered his love of radio at Geneva College at WGEV, where he minored in Broadcast Communications.
-It was there he learned radio production, and was a jazz jock on Sunday nights.
-At Geneva College, he also re-ignited his love for the piano.

-Baldwin returned to New York in January 1981, to utilize and further hone both his music and radio skills.
-He finished his college career at Concordia, Hunter and Iona Colleges while doing local gigs in the Bronx, Manhattan, and Westchester County.
+Baldwin learned radio production while at Geneva College, and was a jazz jock on Sunday nights.
+After returning to New York in 1981, he did local gigs in the Bronx, Manhattan, and Westchester County.

-In September 1981, Baldwin secured a radio internship at Inner City Broadcasting (WLIB/WBLS) in New York, NY, then owned by Tuskegee Airman Percy Sutton, where he studied news reporting, and honed other broadcasting skills under the tutelage of then News Director Pat Prescott, the late Carl Ferguson News Director David Lampel, Larry Hardesty, and Mark Reilly.
+In September 1981, Baldwin secured a radio internship at Inner City Broadcasting (WLIB/WBLS) in New York City, then owned by Tuskegee Airman Percy Sutton, where he studied news reporting under the tutelage of then–news director Pat Prescott, the late Carl Ferguson, news director David Lampel, Larry Hardesty, and Mark Reilly.

-In 1981-1983, he worked briefly at WINS, then-owned by Westinghouse Broadcasting, where he pulled news wire for the staff writers.
+In 1981–1983, he worked briefly at WINS, then owned by Westinghouse Broadcasting, where he pulled news wire for the staff writers.

-In 1984, he was a field news reporter in Westchester County for WVIP Radio, then located in Mt.
-Kisco, NY (now located in New Rochelle, NY).
-He covered the Jesse Jackson Presidential campaign that same year when Jackson came to Shiloh Baptist Church in New Rochelle.
+In 1984, he was a field news reporter in Westchester County for WVIP Radio, then located in Mount Kisco, New York (now located in New Rochelle, New York).
+He covered the Jesse Jackson presidential campaign that same year when Jackson campaigned at Shiloh Baptist Church in New Rochelle.

-Baldwin reunited with the aforementioned Prescott when she worked for CD101.9 in New York.
+Baldwin reunited with Prescott when she worked for CD101.9 in New York.
 Prescott introduced Baldwin's music there in the late 1980s.
 Between 1998 and 2004, he wrote, sang and produced the CD101.9 jingle, up to when they changed their smooth jazz format to "New York Chill" in 2004.

-In 2004, he was hired by Tame Broadcasting as the Music Director at WJSJ (Jacksonville, Fl.), and after that tenure, he helped to launch the first ever smooth jazz station in Bermuda (KJAZ - Trott Communications) from 2005 to 2006.
+In summer of 2004, he was hired by Dr. Glenn Cherry, owner of Tama Broadcasting as the music director at WJSJ in Jacksonville, Florida.

+In 2005, Baldwin assisted in launching Bermuda’s first smooth jazz radio station, KJAZ 98.1 FM, operated by LTT Broadcasting Co.
+Ltd. and led by broadcaster Leo Trott.
+The station officially debuted on September 5, 2005, introducing the smooth-jazz format to Bermuda’s airwaves.
+Contemporary coverage described KJAZ as “carving a niche in Bermuda’s crowded market.”
+Programming such as the U.S. Consulate’s Ask the Consulate aired on the station as late as 2007, confirming its continued operation.
+Although KJAZ faced financial challenges related to broadcast-transmission costs, the station later underwent a frequency and format change under LTT Broadcasting, re-emerging in November 2010 as IRIE 98.3 FM, focused on reggae programming.
-Baldwin then worked as the Music Director in 2007 at WCLK (Clark University), then later that fall at WJZZ, a Radio-One company.
-Radio-One's WJZZ became Urban AC “Magic 107.5” at 12:00am.

-In 2008, Baldwin started programming music at both WCLK and WJZZ, which he would later coin the programming sound as "NewUrbanJazz".
-He later founded the NewUrbanJazz Lounge, a weekly syndicated program.
+Baldwin worked as the music director in 2007 at WCLK (Clark University).
+Later that fall through 2009, was hired at WJZZ, a Radio-One company.
+Radio-One's WJZZ became Urban AC “Magic 107.5” January 28, 2009 at 12:00am.
+Prior to changing formats at WJZZ, he began to develop the radio format of NewUrbanJazz.
+He later founded the NewUrbanJazz Lounge, a weekly syndicated program supported by over fifty terrestrial stations in the US.
+He co-created the NewUrbanJazz Lounge cellphone app for Apple and Google, which also houses some archived radio shows.
+His first show launched on October 1, 2008.